-The history of this camera stretches back almost sixty years to the heyday of Great Wall Plastic Factory in Kowloon, Hong Kong where it was mass-produced as a novelty toy for export at a dollar-a-piece.
+The history of this camera stretches back almost sixty years to the heyday of the Great Wall Plastic Factory in Kowloon, Hong Kong, where it was mass-produced as a novelty toy for export at a dollar-a-piece.
 Today, there are fans and collectors who possess hundreds of variants of Dianas in their homes.
-Dianas are used in some photography courses as tools to help the students focus on the subject, rather than the complexity of photographic tools.
-Lomography sells them at $60USD and up.
+Dianas are used in some photography courses to help the students focus on the subject rather than the complexity of photographic tools.